sonatype/nexus-iq-server-ha/chart/README.md

 Note that setting `aggregateLogFileRetention.maxLastModifiedDays` to 0 disables deletion.

-Note that the fluentd daemonset aggregator has separate settings for its PVC and should normally be configured to use the same PVC as the Nexus IQ Server pods as follows
+Note that the fluentd daemonset aggregator has separate settings for its PVC and should normally be configured to use the same PVC as the Sonatype IQ Server pods as follows
    ```
    --set fluentd.aggregator.extraVolumes[0].name="iq-server-pod-volume"
    --set fluentd.aggregator.extraVolumes[0].persistentVolumeClaim.claimName=<PVC name, default "iq-server-pvc">